saas786/obsidian-notes-1/HECO/Condensate & Feedwater.md

 ### De-aerator
 An open or direct contact heater where oxygen and other non-condensable gases are removed from the condensate in order to minimize corrosion in downstream equipment.

-This is a direct contact heater because
+This is a direct contact heater because the de-aerator mixes the condensate and extraction steam together, heating the condensate.

-### Hot Surge Tank
+### Hot Surge Tank (or Feedwater Storage Tank or De-aerator Storage Tank)
-Where condensate is collected after leaving the de-aerator.
+Where condensate is collected after leaving the bottom of the de-aerator.
 At this point, the condensate can be considered "feedwater".

 This tank provides a net positive suction head for the pumps that are connected to it.